Compress Then Test: Powerful Kernel Testing in Near-linear Time: Experiments

 \section{Experiments}

 We now present seven experiments that illustrate the improved power-runtime trade-offs of \ctt, \lctt, and \actt over state-of-the-art approximate MMD tests.
-In all experiments, we use a Gaussian $\kersplit=\kernel$, $\alpha\!=\!
-0.05$, $m\!=\!n\!=\!4^9$, $s=32$, and $\delta=\half$.
+Unless otherwise noted, we use $\alpha\!=\!
+0.05$, $m\!=\!n\!=\!4^9$, $s=32$, $\delta=\half$, and Gaussian $\kersplit=\kernel$.
 We report average rejection rates over $400$ independent replications of each experiment with 95\% \citet{wilson1927probable} confidence intervals.
 See \cref{sec:app_experiments} for additional details and \href{https://github.com/microsoft/goodpoints}{github.com/microsoft/goodpoints} for open-source Python code recreating all experiments.

 \para{\ctt experiments} We evaluate \ctt in two settings with the kernel bandwidth set using the popular median heuristic \citep{chaudhuri2017themean}.
 In the \textsc{Gaussian} setting, $\P$ and $\Q$ are $10$-dimensional Gaussians with identity covariances; the means have Euclidean distance $0.012$ under the alternative and $0$ under the null.
 The \textsc{EMNIST} setting is similar to the one considered by \cite{kubler2020learning, schrab2021mmd}, where $\P$ and $\Q$ denote distributions on downsampled $7 \times 7$ images of the EMNIST dataset \citep{cohen2017EMNIST}---an extension of the MNIST dataset \citep{lecun2010mnist} that also includes letters.
 Under the alternative hypothesis, $\P$ denotes a $2$-mixture of uniform distributions based on parity of digits and letters with weight 0.49 (resp.
 0.51) for even (resp. odd) parity, while $\Q$ puts equal weight 0.5 on both parities.
 Under the null hypothesis, we consider $\P = \Q = $ equally weighted mixture.
 We plot the test power results versus runtime in \cref{fig:gaussians_EMNIST} with \textsc{Gaussian} setting on top and \textsc{EMNIST} setting on the bottom.